 - Bachelor of Business Administration in Human Resources

-A general outline of the different components of each program is outlined here:
+A general outline of the different components of each program is shown here:

 Bachelor of Science or Arts in Human Resources